 The coastal portion of Tijuana River alluvial floodplain likely represents alluvial fill of an earlier Holocene estuarine feature incised into a Pleistocene terrace during low stand.
 It is possible in the early to mid Holocene the Tijuana estuary was closed by a spit or series of spits built off the proposed Pleistocene terrace promontory to the north.
-The available evidence suggests, however, that current sub and intertidal space in the estuary is all or nearly all hydraulic space created by floods likely including large early 19th and 17th century events that may have far exceeded instrument records (e.g., Schimmelmann et al. 2003).
+The available evidence suggests, however, that current sub and intertidal space in the estuary is all or nearly all hydraulic space created by floods.
+This likely includes large early 19th and 17th century events that may have far exceeded floods from the period of rain and stream gauge records (e.g., Schimmelmann et al. 2003).
 Wave erosion during unusual events including following flood opening may also have been important in shaping this space.